lawmurray/mendingwall/docs/contributing.md

     ---

-    The *Mend Menus* and *Tidy Menus* features use simple config files.
-No programming experience is necessary to finetune their behavior, such as adding new applications, new theme-related settings and config files to save, or even whole new desktop environments.
+    Mending Wall uses simple config files, and no programming experience is necessary to tweak them.
+This can involve adding new applications to *Tidy Menus*, additional theme config to *Mend Menus*, or support for a whole new desktop environment.

     [:octicons-arrow-right-24: Learn about configuring Mend Themes](mend-themes.md#configuration)